Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

     d.
 Test your post route with a post request in Paw/postman/curl

     e.
-Handle a get request to "courses" that looks for a course number from the url parameter, returns a 400 error if the course number parameter doesn't exit, and uses the course number to search our database courses collection for a document with the specified course number.
+Handle a get request to *courses* that looks for a course number from the url parameter, returns a 400 error if the course number parameter doesn't exit, and uses the course number to search our database courses collection for a document with the specified course number.
 Return a 200 and the course if its found.

     e.
-Handle a get request to "courses" route that fetches and returns to the user all the courses in the database.
+Handle a get request to *courses* route that fetches and returns to the user all the courses in the database.

     f.
-Create another route called "count_courses" that returns the number of course documents in our database.
+Create another route called *count_courses* that returns the number of course documents in our database.